canalplus/rx-player/doc/Getting_Started/Tutorials/Quick_Start.md

 yarn add rx-player
 ```

-## Instanciating a Player
+## Instantiating a Player

-The first step is to instanciate a new RxPlayer.
+The first step is to instantiate a new RxPlayer.

 Each RxPlayer instance is attached to a single video (or audio) HTML element, and is able
 to play a single content at once.

-To instanciate it with a linked video element you can just do something along the lines
+To instantiate it with a linked video element you can just do something along the lines
 of:

 ```js